mattbis/public-service-websites.checks/README.md

 - indexers, level of traction, need for standard
 - react is not the solution
 - server side react is expensive
+- react is good
+- components are good but then they dont really follow any common form..
+- hoc might have been good but then people dont like it
+- now we have a mess
+- software is always based on blocks that append to the outcome..
 - simple frontends
 - simple static systems
 - bad cms